a2i2/effort-expenditure-for-reward-task-mobile/README.md

 `trialReward2`: Number - The reward in coins for the second choice for the current trial.
 `trialEffort2`: Number - The number of taps required to reach the effort threshold for the second choice in the current trial.
 `trialEffortPropMax2`: Float - A percentage value of the number of taps required to reach the effort threshold for the second choice in the current trial vs the `thresholdMax` determined from the calibration trials.
 `choice`: String - The user's choice of which reward they want ('route 1', 'route 2' or 'timeout').
+'Timeout' means they failed to select a route within the time given.
 `choiceRT`: Float - The time in milliseconds it took for the user to make their choice after being shown the RouteSelectorPanel.
 `pressCount`: Number - The number of times the user pressed the power button during the power up animation.
 `pressTimes`: Array[Number] - An array containing each time the power button was pressed curing the power up animation.
 Individual press counts are derived from the current Game Time at which the tap occured.